nguyensjsu/cmpe295-tracer/journals/Pallavi_journal.md

 "jaeger-agent.host-port=jaeger:6831" tells the HotROD application to configure the tracer to send data to UDP port 6831 on hostname jaeger
 ```

+Jaeger has a distinct feature of **contextualized logs**, meaning they are captured not only in the context of a specific request, but also in the context of a specific span within the trace for that request.

+The Jaeger UI shows the time sequence diagrams of the spans over the 4 microservices.
+These spans also show the contextualized logs, request details, latency of each span.

+If there are many requests, the UI also shows the bottleneck application, for ex in this use case the mysql query.

+The tracing metadata like request ids are propagated not with the request params but by making the data transparently available using Open Tracing instrumentation.

+Agent-based instrumentation